Incada - Water environment at the Workington Mill

 The coast off Workington in the north-west corner of England, is open and is affected by strong tidal currents, which makes the turnover of water high in and around the points of emissions.
 The water along this stretch of coast is also affected by a treatment plant which processes municipal sewage and chemical industry effluent and by the river Derwent, which flows into the sea very close to the paperboard mill.

-For annual data on reported emmisions to water from the Workington mill please see Invercote Environmental Declaration
+For annual data on reported emmisions to water from the Workington mill please see the Incada Environmental Declaration.

 The diversity and abundance of species in the area around the pipe is documented.
 The outcome is liable to fluctuate over the long period of the study.
 Factors considered are the mill effluent quality in addition to naturally occurring predators, deposits of sand, other industrial activities and general meteorogical conditions.
 The study documents the diversity and general abundance of species recorded on the shoreline as well as looking for any specific toxic effects.